Palestinian gunman critically wounds Israeli in new violence

 As the violence raged in the West Bank, such an attempt at conflict management was taking place Sunday in Jordan, with the U.S. bringing together Israeli and Palestinian officials to work out a plan for de-escalation.

 Sunday's events kicked off when a Palestinian gunman shot and killed brothers Hillel and Yagel Yaniv, ages 21 and 19, from the Jewish settlement of Har Bracha, in a shooting ambush in the Palestinian town of Hawara in the northern West Bank.
-The gunman fled.
+The gunman fled and remained on the loose late Monday.
+The brothers were buried in Jerusalem.

 Following the shooting, groups of settlers rampaged along the main thoroughfare in Hawara, which is used by both Palestinians and Israeli settlers.
 In one video, a crowd of settlers stood in prayer as they stared at a building in flames.